 The help CRR provides is currently focussed on the Greek islands.
 Our main activities take place on Lesvos, but has extended to Samos and Chios.
 The help we provide is twofold.
 It consists of organizing group trips (volunteers) and organizing aid transports from the Netherlands, coordinated with local partners.

-Since March 2019, CRR’s relief aid has expanded to the island of Samos.
+Since March 2019, CRR’s relief aid has extended to the island of Samos.
 We are concerned about the current situation regarding the relief work on this Greek island.
-The aid organizations are not allowed in the official camp and therefore the relief work is organized outside the camp, in several buildings in the city of Vahti.
+The aid organizations are not allowed in the official camp and therefore the relief work is organized outside of the camp, in several buildings in the city of Vahti.

 Samos is the largest North Aegean island after Lesbos and Chios.
 White sandy beaches, quaint villages and picturesque and cozy fishing harbors characterize this Greek island.
-It has beautiful nature, a mild climate, is of archaeological importance to Greece and a tourist attraction.
+It has beautiful nature, a mild climate, is of archaeological importance to Greece and is a tourist attraction.

 CRR helps several local relief organizations on Samos.
 We maintain good contacts with them to organize and fill the right aid transport to this island.
 Volunteer group trips to Samos are planned in combination with a CRR aid transport.
 During the mission we unload the truck and help the local organisations in their refugee work.